-This page includes sample queries to run on our demo cluster preloaded with four sample datasets:
+This page includes sample queries that were run on a demo cluster using four sample datasets:

 Created by gh-md-toc